Schema-Validated Structured Content

 Acknowledgments

-This pattern responds to concerns raised by participants in the HASS and Indigenous RDC Community Data Lab co-design workshop, in particular that software development too often prioritises features over long-term access to well-described data, leaving outputs unsustainable.
-It draws on the structured-metadata work of the RO-Crate and schema.org communities, whose conventions it points to rather than reinvents.
+This pattern responds to concerns raised by participants in the HASS and Indigenous RDC Community Data Lab co-design workshop.
+Participants noted that software development too often prioritises features over long-term access to well-described data, leaving outputs unsustainable.
+It draws on the structured-metadata conventions of the RO-Crate and schema.org communities rather than reinventing them.

 Principle alignments